 Online Bachelor of Science in Psychology

-Arizona State University’s Bachelor of Science in psychology provides you with the ability to build foundations in human behavior, cognition and more.
-You’ll develop an appreciation of the theoretical and practical implications of modern psychology while focusing on math, science and statistics.
-Upon graduation, you’ll have the skills and knowledge needed to pursue a range of career options or continue your education.
+Arizona State University’s Bachelor of Science in psychology online equips you with a strong foundation in human behavior, cognition and more.
+You’ll gain a comprehensive understanding of both the theoretical and practical implications of modern psychology, with a focus on math, science and statistics.
+Upon graduation, you’ll possess the skills and knowledge to pursue a range of career options or continue your education.

 Quick facts